Image Alt

 petition from the minor or the minor’s parents (King & Kramer, 2008).

-The nature and use of deception in research may vary depending on the topic of the study, methodology and research paradigm.
-For example, in naturalistic observations, participants’ knowledge of the specific behaviours that are being recorded (such as, altruistic behaviours – sharing toys or helping another child) may alter the behaviours that are demonstrated by the participants, and thereby reduce the validity of the study’s findings.
-Similarly, in some experiments, participants’ knowledge of the study’s purpose/ research question, experimental conditions and how the scores on outcome variables will be interpreted, may change their responses and potentially reduce validity and benefits of the findings.
+There may also be some instances where not fully disclosing the focus of research will potentially increase research validity.
+For example, in naturalistic observations, participants’ knowledge of the specific behaviours that are being recorded (such as, altruistic behaviours – sharing toys or helping another child) may alter the behaviours that are demonstrated by the participants.
+Similarly, in some experiments, participants’ knowledge of the study’s purpose/ research question, experimental conditions and how the scores on outcome variables will be interpreted, may change or manipulate their responses and potentially producing a response bias, inaccurate data and reducing the benefits of the findings.

 Informed Consent: ERIC Case Studies